ManuelCau/useReducer--simple-case-study-todo-app-to-understand/README.md

 ## 🧱 About the project

-This project is a simple To-Do App that allows the user to write text in an input field, display it in a list, and remove items from that list.
+This project is a simple To-Do App that allows the user to write text in an input field, display it in a list, check and remove items from that list.

 useReducer is used to manage the data logic — adding and removing items from the list — while useState is used to manage the input value as local state.